Netec-Mx/ai_102_engineer_associate/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 1. Try some follow-up questions, like `Where can I see one?` or `Are they endangered?`.
 The conversation should continue, using the chat history as context for each iteration.
 1. When you're finished, enter `quit` to exit the program.

 > **Tip**: If the app fails because the rate limit is exceeded.
 Wait a few seconds and try again.
-If there is insufficient quota available in your subscription, the model may not be able to respond.
+If there is insufficient quota available in your subscription, the model may not be able to respond.{: .lab-note .important .compact}

 ## Summary